 The Finished Pizza

-Heat your oven to the highest temperature it can reach and let it warm for about an hour.
-If you're using a pizza stone you'll want it to be in the oven during the pre-heat.
-Cook the pizza until the crust is crisp, the cheese has melted, and the pancetta has crisped up nicely.
+Now it's time for the oven.
+Heat your oven to the highest temperature it can reach.
+If you're using a pizza stone, you'll want it to be in the oven during the pre-heat.
+Cook the pizza until the crust is crisp and bubbly and the cheese has melted.

 Now all there is left to do is enjoy a slice of your spicy and sweet Cauliflower "Merguez" Pizza!